elastic/harp/samples/act-as-vault-server/README.md

 ...
 ```

-In order to setup the fake vault server to use our freshly new pki, you have to
+In order to set up the fake vault server to use our freshly new PKI, you have to
 set environment variables.

 ```sh